-I don’t think praising or external rewards will ruin our children.
-Being recognized for accomplishments from your family, community, and work place is commonly done, and can be done tactfully.
-If done in an appreciative and genuine manner, it tends to be more connecting than bestowing approval upon someone.
+I don’t think all praise is bad and that external recognition will necessarily ruin our children.
+I understand that we live in a society that commonly recognizes people for accomplishments.
+Families celebrate success and achievement as do communities, and workplaces.
+It can be done tactfully.
+If done in an appreciative and genuine manner, it is more connecting and empowering than simply bestowing authority centric approval or external validation upon someone.

 I know that if we are going to praise, praising the process rather than the person or outcome leads to more of a growth mindset and resilience building.